RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/layers.md

 - `bias_initializer` - Initializer for the bias vector.
 - `kernel_regularizer` - Regularizer function applied to
   the `kernel` weights matrix.
-- `bias_regularizer` - Regularizer function applied to the bias vector.
+- `units`0 - Regularizer function applied to the bias vector.
-- `activity_regularizer` - Regularizer function applied to
+- `units`1 - Regularizer function applied to
   the output of the layer (its &quot;activation&quot;)..
-- `kernel_constraint` - Constraint function applied to
+- `units`2 - Constraint function applied to
   the `kernel` weights matrix.
-- `bias_constraint` - Constraint function applied to the bias vector.
+- `units`4 - Constraint function applied to the bias vector.

 #### build